PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 15:49:25
+Last updated: 2024-04-02 15:50:38
-Random Quote: Remember always that you not only have the right to be an individual, you have an obligation to be one. - Eleanor Roosevelt
+Random Quote: You need chaos in your soul to give birth to a dancing star. - Friedrich Nietzsche